Broadmoor Nature Camp | Staff

 Camp Director—Meghan Haslam

-Meghan began her career as a camp counselor in the Rocky Mountains outside Buena Vista, Colorado.
+Meghan (she/her/hers) began her career as a camp counselor in the Rocky Mountains outside Buena Vista, Colorado.
 After graduating with a B.A. in Creative Writing from Colorado College, she spent three years in the Peace Corps in Nicaragua, where she went on to found and direct the 4 Walls Project, a housing improvement organization.
 While continuing to live and work in Central America, she managed a range of community, educational and outdoor programs.

 Meghan returned to the US in 2014 to direct the 100 Elk Outdoor Center in Buena Vista, CO, and then oversaw outdoor education and character development programs for young people and adults at North Carolina Outward Bound School as the Program Director of their Table Rock Base Camp in Jonas Ridge, NC.